netlify/markdown-to-sanity/bin/blogs/2016-09-30-environment-variables-react.md

 date: 2016-10-04T00:00:00.000Z
 thumbnail: null
 title: Access Local Environment Variables using Webpack
-image: /img/blog/
+image: /v3/img/blog/
 tags:
-  - react
+  - React
-  - jamstack
+  - Jamstack
 description: >-
   Building a Frontend JavaScript application in any framework will most like have you using a modern build tool like Gulp or Webpack.
 At Netlify we built